St. Paul Rodeo 2008

 This year, eight of us went: Alicia and Ben (back from training for a visit), Jason and Lauren, Kyle and Kari (plus in-womb baby), and Bryan and I.

-Working for the Independent has really changed my outlook on the rodeo, since we write about it all the time, and I know more about it.
 Being "Press" also allows me to get away with more -- in the picture-taking realm.
 At one point during the show, I ended up in very close proximity to some crazy bulls that were so mad about being shocked with a cattle prod, they decided to try and climb out of the pens.
 Luckily, the only side effect to being so close was getting a minimal amount of bull poo flicked onto my camera.
 Bryan wasn't very happy that I was that close.

 Comments